Financial Aid Assistance

 These positions and awards are offered directly by the individual graduate schools or academic departments.
 Students seeking such assistance should contact their graduate school for eligibility criteria.

-To review a description of available graduate assistantships and scholarships, visit the Student Financial Services webpage.
+To review a description of available graduate assistantships and scholarships, visit the Student Financial Services website.

 Health Professions Student Loans and Nursing Student Loans

 These federal loan programs carry a 5 percent interest rate during repayment.
 You must demonstrate financial need and meet Northeastern’s priority filing date for consideration, as funds are limited.
 Northeastern serves as the lender, and the loan is made with government funds.
 Repayment is made to Northeastern.
-For nursing loans, there is a nine-month grace period prior to repayment following graduation, withdrawal, or a drop below half-time status.
-The grace period is twelve months for Health Professions Student Loans.
-Repayment on the loan is for a period of up to ten years with a minimum forty dollar monthly payment.
+For nursing loans, there is a 9-month grace period prior to repayment following graduation, withdrawal, or a drop below half-time status.
+The grace period is 12 months for Health Professions Student Loans.
+Repayment on the loan is for a period of up to 10 years with a minimum 40 dollar monthly payment.
 The loan may be prepaid at any time without penalty.

 To be eligible for the Health Professions Loan Program, applicants must be enrolled full-time in the School of Pharmacy in the Bouvé College of Health Sciences.
-To be eligible for the Federal Nursing Student Loan, applicants must be enrolled full-time in the School of Nursing in the Bouvé College of Health Sciences.
+To be eligible for the Federal Nursing Student Loan, applicants must be enrolled at least half-time in the School of Nursing in the Bouvé College of Health Sciences.